What is Ethical Hacking: Types, Benefits, & Skills

 • Report any security breaches and vulnerabilities found in the system or network.

-• Keep their discoveries confidential.
-As their purpose is to secure the system or network, ethical hackers should agree to and respect their non-disclosure agreement.
+• Ethical hackers should keep their discoveries confidential.
+Since they aim to secure the system or network, they should agree to and respect their non-disclosure agreement.

 • After checking the system for vulnerabilities, erase all traces of the hack.
 This prevents malicious hackers from entering the system through the identified loopholes.